 The Calibrate menu allows adjustment of the controller's battery voltmeter.
-If a particular controller's readings do not match those of another device or a hand-held meter, the calibration feature may improve consistency.
+If a controller's readings do not match those of another device or a hand-held meter, calibration may improve consistency.

-NOTE: Calibration does not change the actual voltage of the charge controller, only the voltage reading.

-Also, measurements in places other than the charge controller's terminals may differ regardless of calibration.
-For example, it is possible to get a different reading at the charge controller's DC terminals than on the batteries.
+- Calibration does not change the charge controller's actual voltage, only the reading. - Measurements in places other than the charge controller's terminals may differ regardless of calibration.
+For example, it is possible to get a different reading at the controller's DC terminals than on the batteries.
 Connection problems, corrosion, and the effects of induction and resistance may all result in voltage differences.
-If this occurs, it is an issue with the system, not the charge controller.
-Calibration cannot correct for it.

-Also note that this function does not affect voltages shown by the system display from other sources such as the FLEXnet DC Battery Monitor or an inverter.
-It also does not affect voltages displayed using the FLEXmax 100 Battery Sense terminals (see page 21).
-If any of these readings are shown on the system display, adjusting the Calibrate screen will have no effect.
+If this occurs, it is an issue with the system, not the FM100.
+Calibration cannot correct for it. - This function does not affect system display voltages from other sources such as the FLEXnet DC Battery Monitor or an inverter. - Calibration does not affect Battery Sense terminal voltages (see page 20), as calibration is unnecessary when Battery Sense is used.
+The Calibrate screen will have no effect.